Brattleboro forum looks at marijuana legalization

 Others called for putting an end to prohibition, reminding legislators of the days when booze was outlawed.

-Prohibition does not work, said Chris Antoniello, owner of a smoke shop and tobacco supply store called Harmony Underground.
-He believes legalization would be a financial benefit to the state "like no other."
+Prohibition does not work, said Chris and Christine Antoniello, owners of a smoke shop and tobacco supply store called Harmony Underground.
+They believe legalization would be a financial benefit to the state "like no other."

-"It's going to put money into parts of the system that are lacking now," he said.
+"It's going to put money into parts of the system that are lacking now," said Chris Antoniello.
 "Alcohol is a far bigger problem than anyone is willing to say."

 Alex Beck, a coordinator of a young professional group in the area, said he wanted to ensure marijuana would no longer be used as a gateway drug.
 In his view, it's the way the drug is currently purchased through illegal dealers that leads to escalation and makes it receive the label.